NewCenturyParty/21st_Century_Act/21st_Century_Act/03_Part_III_Human_Dignity.md

 (2) The Child Dignity Dividend shall:

-(3) Provide a monthly payment of no less than $500 CAD, indexed to inflation as detailed in this Title, for each child in Canada starting from the month of their birth until the month of their eighteenth birthday;
+    (a) Provide a monthly payment of no less than $500 CAD, indexed to inflation as detailed in this Title, for each child in Canada starting from the month of their birth until the month of their eighteenth birthday;

-(2) Be universal and not subject to any income testing;
+    (b) Be universal and not subject to any income testing;

-(3) Be administered by the Canada Revenue Agency;
+    (c) Be administered by the Canada Revenue Agency;

-(4) Be resourced through the National Renewal Fund, just as the adult Dignity Dividend; and
+    (d) Be resourced through the National Renewal Fund, just as the adult Dignity Dividend; and

-(5) Be distributed monthly to the legal parent or guardian primarily in charge of the child’s care and best interests, up until the month of their child’s eighteenth birthday.
+    (e) Be distributed monthly to the legal parent or guardian primarily in charge of the child’s care and best interests, up until the month of their child’s eighteenth birthday.

-(6) Upon the first of the following month past an individual’s eighteenth birthday, their eligibility for the Child Dignity Dividend shall cease, and they shall automatically be eligible for the Dignity Dividend program as established in this Title.
+(3) Upon the first of the following month past an individual’s eighteenth birthday, their eligibility for the Child Dignity Dividend shall cease, and they shall automatically be eligible for the Dignity Dividend program as established in this Title.

 ### Section 65: Legal Framework for the Dignity Dividend